How Common Is HIV in Canada?

 How do HIV rates vary by province?

 The Public Health Agency of Canada measures the annual rate of new HIV diagnoses per 100,000 people.
 It provides a rate for the country and provinces/territories, and it’s important to look at both.
-This is because there are considerable differences in HIV prevalence between regions.
+This is because there are considerable differences in HIV incidence between regions.

-In 2019 this national rate was 5.6 people living with HIV per 100,000
+In 2022 this national rate was 4.7 people diagnosed with HIV per 100,000.

 How do HIV rates vary by city?

-The major cities with the highest HIV rates are Toronto (17.4), Saskatoon (16.3) and Vancouver (12.6).
+The major cities with the highest HIV rates are Winnipeg (16.5), Saskatoon (16.3) and Montreal (12.4).

 Prince Albert has the highest recorded HIV rate of all Canadian cities at 56.4 per 100,000.